menta-a/zbell/README_EN.md

 - ✅ Decoding incoming messages (ZCL, APS)
 - ✅ Pairing temperature/humidity sensors (Heiman HS1HT-N), other sensors, and smart plugs (I think)
 - ⚠️ PIR pairing (Heiman HS1MS-E) in progress

-## License

-None, steal it if you want, this is communism